-Local Authorities are no longer required to operate a balance control mechanism; however, Southwark operates a balance control mechanism on behalf of the Schools Forum.
-Southwark's mechanism is focused on only those schools which have built up significant excessive balances.
+The council operates a balance control mechanism which is focused on only those schools which have built up significant excessive balances.
+Arrangements for the operation of the mechanism are agreed in consultation with the Schools Forum.
 The authority shall calculate each year the surplus balance, if any, held by each school as at the preceding 31 March.

-The calculation will be based on the schools revenue balance (A) and school budget share funding (B).
+The calculation will be based on the school's revenue balance (A) and school budget share funding (B).

-The surplus balance calculation is, surplus balance (%) = $(A) / (B) \times 100$ .
+The surplus balance calculation is, surplus balance $(\%) = (A) / (B) \times 100$.